GACJ/callingitround/content/docs/calling/2_simple_touches/index.md

 ## Several more short practice night touches

 These practice night touches were chosen for being short (so that they can be put in notation that is easy-to-read) and for being true in commonly-rung methods.
 For each touch in this table, I put the method, the number of rows, the composition, and some notes.
 Calling from the treble is appropriate for every touch; calling from an inside bell will be easier for some touches than others, and this fact is noted where appropriate.

+A brief side note: I know that many bands ring a good deal of Grandsire.
+Grandsire is a lovely method!
+However, it does behave somewhat differently to Plain Bob and the other methods I'm focusing on here.
+I am going to include a few Grandsire compositions below, but I'm really not doing it justice; I want to add an entire supplemental section (or whole chapter?) on Grandsire at some point in the future.
+For now, if you want to try calling some Grandsire, here's the most relevant difference at this stage: The calls are made at the treble's _handstroke in 3_ (a whole pull before they take effect: right before the lead end).

 In this table, ‘b’ is for ‘bob’; ‘s’ is for ‘single’; and ‘p’ is for ‘plain’ (no call).
 Spaces are not meaningful; they just chunk up the composition so patterns are easier to spot.